Monday, November 22, 2010

 O. T. XXXIII SUNDAY

-The central theme of today’s readings is “The Day of the Lord” or the “Second Coming” of Jesus in glory, as judge, at the end of the world.
+Introduction: The central theme of today’s readings is “The Day of the Lord” or the “Second Coming” of Jesus in glory, as judge, at the end of the world.
 They warn us about the final days of the world, our own death and the final judgment.
 Malachi in the first reading foretells this Day, which will bring healing and reward for the just and punishment in fire, for the “proud and all evil doers.”
 Although St. Paul expected that Jesus would return during his life time, he cautions the Thessalonians in the second reading, against idleness, anticipating the end of the world.
 Paul advises the Thessalonians that the best preparation for welcoming Jesus in his “Second coming” is to keep working and doing one’s duties faithfully as he did.
 Today’s gospel passage clarifies that the date of the end of the world is uncertain.
 Signs and portents will precede the end, and the Christians will be called upon to testify before kings and governors.
 The good news is that those who persevere in faithfulness to the Lord will save their souls and enter God's eternal kingdom.
 Christ’s Second Coming is something to celebrate because he is going to present all creation to his heavenly Father.
 That is why we proclaim it at every Mass: “Christ has died, Christ is Risen, Christ will come again.
 Since Luke's community had experienced much persecution, today’s gospel gives them the message: don't give up because God is always with us.
 Luke encourages them to rely on Jesus’ promise of the protective power of a providing God, and to persevere in faith and its practice.
 Luke also reminds them of the signs of the destruction of Jerusalem and the end of the world, given by Jesus.

 Life messages: 1) we must be prepared daily for our death and private judgment.
 We make this preparation by trying to do God’s will every day, by leading holy lives of selfless love, mercy, compassion and unconditional forgiveness.
 In order to do this, we must recharge our spiritual batteries every day by personal prayer, that is, by talking to God, and listening to Him by reading the Bible.
 Daily examination of our conscience at bedtime, asking God’s pardon and forgiveness for the sins of the day, will also prepare us to face God any time and give an account of our lives.